 When you picture tropical islands and beautiful beaches, you typically don’t think of Hong Kong.
-However, there is more to Hong Kong than just the busy city.
+However, there is more to when visiting Hong Kong than just the busy city.
 In fact, Hong Kong is home to more than 200 different islands!
-While many of them are undeveloped and inaccessible for most people, there are a few that make for wonderful getaways…or day trips from Hong Kong to the Hong Kong beaches.
+While many of them are undeveloped and inaccessible for most people, there are a few that make for wonderful getaways…or day trips from the busy city.

 Hong Kong Island – Beyond the City

 Hong Kong Island is where you will find the Central district, and this is where the modern heart of the city is.
 And while the surrounding areas on that side of the island are just as busy, all it takes is a short 15-20 trip to the south side of the island and you feel like you are in a different place altogether!